 This is the next step when you file an eviction.
 Filing usually costs about $35 in a justice court and $218 in a superior court.

-In the state of Arizona, the summons must be issued on the same day the complaint is filed.
+In the state of Arizona, the summons must be issued on the same day the complaint is filed to evict tenants.
 The service to the tenant must be done 2 days prior to the hearing via registered or certified mail server.

 Step #4: Hearing & Judgment

 Once the summons is served, the eviction hearing must occur within a period of 6 days.
 Court costs are at the expense of involved parties that is both the landlord and tenant.
-The tenant can choose to file a written answer.
+After the court costs settlement, the tenant can choose to file a written answer.
 This isn’t, however, required.
 If they do, the tenant can present any of the following defenses to the judge in court:

-• You used an illegal eviction procedure.
+You used an illegal eviction procedure.
 As per ARS § 33-1367, it’s illegal for a landlord to use an unlawful procedure.
 They can’t, for example, lock the tenant out of the unit or shut off utilities.
-If you use an eviction process that is against the law, you risk being liable for monetary damages. arizona eviction laws without lease
+If you use an eviction process that is against the law, you risk being liable for monetary damages.

-• You failed to use the proper procedure.
-As an Arizona residential landlord, you must follow all rules stipulated under the Arizona RLTA.
+You failed to use the proper procedure for the eviction lawsuit.
+As an Arizona residential landlord, you must follow all rules stipulated under the Arizona RLTA for the eviction action.
 For example, failing to serve the proper notice on the tenant falls under this category.

 Step #5: Judgment for Possession

-There are two ways in which the judge can rule in your favor: one, if the tenant does not answer the complaint.
+There are two ways in which the judge can rule in landlord's favor after the court hearing and the landlord wins: one, if the tenant does not answer the complaint.
 In such a case, the court and judge will probably issue a default eviction judgment.
 Or two, if the court finds merit in your submission.

 In either case, the court will issue, upon your request, a writ of restitution.
-This is a legal document that gives the possession of the unit back to you.
+This is a legal document that gives the possession of the unit back to the landlord after the landlord wins the eviction judgment.
 The tenant will then have anywhere between 12 hours and 5 days to leave the property prior to being evicted.

-Do you need professional help removing a tenant from your Tucson rental?
+Do you need professional help removing a tenant from your Tucson rental and carrying out an eviction lawsuit?
 If so, Foothills Properties can help!
 Get in touch with us today.

 *Disclaimer: The information herein is meant to be informational, not legal advice.
 It is in no way a substitute for competent legal counsel licensed in your area.